 Preventing Views and Entries from being crawled by the Google Crawler/Bot

-Sometimes your Views might contain sensitive data, therefore, you might want to prevent them from being indexed by Google and other search engines.
-In order to achieve that, you'll need to create a file on your WordPress root directory called Robots.txt.
+Sometimes your Views might contain sensitive data; therefore, you might want to prevent them from being indexed by Google and other search engines.
+To achieve that, you'll need to create a file on your WordPress root directory called Robots.txt.

 Then, write the following instructions inside this text file: